-- Before performing texture mapping, select the option Remove targets to elimitane your non-coded targets from the object texture.
-This feature is available in Artec Studio 10 and later.
+- You can also select the same “Remove targets” option for the texture application algorithm, to eliminate your non-coded targets from the object’s texture.
+This feature is available in Artec Studio 10 and later versions.

 Q: Can I use any other software besides ScanReference for photogrammetry?

 A: Yes, you can use any hardware and software which is capable of generating OBC/CSV point clouds, using non-coded target coordinates, with the necessary file structure.

 Q: My photogrammetry software does not support OBC/CSV formats, what can I do?

 A: OBC and CSV files are, essentially, text files with a certain internal structure.
 Technically, you can use any text file with the applicable structure, and save it as an OBC/CSV file.
 If the file structure is not suitable, you can also use text editing tools capable of data table conversion (such as Excel) to arrange your data using the required structure.